murtex/cdp/README.md

 Cue-distractor package
 ======================

-- this package is split into parts: applications, framework, and others
+- the package is divided into parts: applications, framework, and others
 - applications are a good starting point for seeing how to make use of the framework

 Applications